Meet our team

 Undergraduate Research Assistants

-• George Boulos is a human biology and neuroscience major in Lyman Briggs college who enjoys gardening, spending time outside, and practicing karate.
+• Devan Nahal is a human biology major in Lyman Briggs college.
+He enjoys watching movies, spending time with friends and going to the gym

-• Jozzy Rivera is a psychology major in the College of Social Science who enjoys hiking, weight training, and cooking.
+• Ananya Naik is a Psychology major in the College of Social Science.
+She enjoys dancing, listening to music, photography, and traveling.

 • Olivia Bowman is a psychology major in the College of Social Science who enjoys reading, musical theatre, and watching movies.

-• Riley Hopper is a human bio major in the College of Natural Science, who enjoys being with family and friends and traveling.
+• Alexis Brunsden is a psychology major in the college of social science who enjoys walks and spending time with family and friends.

-• Saahiti Kurella is a neuroscience major in the College of Natural Science who enjoys dancing, traveling, and spending time with family and friends.
+• Kiara Kapusansky is a psychology major in the College of Social Science who enjoys running, traveling, and spending time with her friends and family.

-• Seth Siskonen is a neuroscience major in the College of Natural Science who enjoys climbing, traveling and exercising.
+• Megan Nichols is a neuroscience major in the College of Natural Science who enjoys figure skating, traveling, and reading.

-• Taylor Groothuis is a psychology major in the College of Social Science who enjoys thrift shopping, acting, and playing outside with her dog.
+• Evelyn Fairbanks is a psychology major in the College of Social Science who enjoys golfing, skiing, and spending time with friends and family.

 Lab Alumni